| |

 I discovered it was best to start sanding about 3 hours after applying a coat of concrete since it wasn’t completely dried but still dry enough to make it easy to work with.

-I started out after each concrete coat by sanding with the 50 grit and worked my way to the 120 grit and 220 grit as I smoothed everything.
+I started out after each concrete coat by sanding with the 50 grit and worked my way to the 120 grit and 220 grit to smooth things out.
 I went back over it by hand on a few places too that needed extra TLC.

-After applying the concrete, waiting for it to dry, and sanding, sanding, sanding for days, our kitchen was nothing but a giant cloud of concrete dust.
+After applying the concrete, waiting for it to dry, and sanding, sanding, sanding for days, the whole room was nothing but a giant cloud of concrete dust.
 Behold, the final smooth concrete coat!

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.